-6. See the filming location and original costumes from TV series The Tudors in Christ Church Cathedral
+6. See the filming locations and original costumes from TV series The Tudors in Christ Church Cathedral

 Based on the reign of King Henry VIII (portrayed by Dublin-born Irish actor Jonathan Rhys Meyers) and his six wives, The Tudors (2007–2010) used several filming locations around Ireland, including Christ Church Cathedral and Dublin Castle in Dublin as well as Kilruddery House and the Powerscourt Estate in nearby County Wicklow.

 The crypt also currently houses a small exhibition showing some of the original costumes used for filming The Tudors.

 7. Brace yourself for the landing of the Vikings in Dublinia